 - Comically Missing the Point: Donna walks into Josh's office as Josh is re-watching the TV appearance that got him into trouble.Donna: You shouldn't have worn that tie on television.
 It bleeds.Josh: I don't think it was the tie that got me in trouble.Donna: Yeah, but I've told you a zillion times.

 - Day in the Life: The episode basically focusses on a more-or-less typical working day in the White House for the characters.

 - Deadpan Snarker: It's an Aaron Sorkin show; of course this trope is used.

-- Death Glare: Even Mary Marsh, who has been arrogantly throwing her weight around with the senior staff throughout the previous scene, snottily responds to Bartlet's order to C.J. to show her and her colleagues out by muttering "I believe we can find the door."
-But even she looks a little bit sick when she sees the look on the President's face, and realizes he overheard her.
+- Death Glare: Mary Marsh, who has been arrogantly throwing her weight around with the senior staff throughout the previous scene, snottily responds to Bartlet's order to C.J. to show her and her colleagues out by muttering "I believe we can find the door."
+But even she looks a little bit sick when she looks up, sees the look on the President's face, and realizes he overheard her.

 - Drives Like Crazy: Mandy, who not only runs a red light, but is on the phone the entire time, even when she's pulled over.Mandy: Listen, I'm under arrest.
 I'm going to have to call you back.

 - Felony Misdemeanor / Serious Business: Leo being upset about the New York Times crossword misspelling Khaddafi's name:Leo: Seventeen across...Yes...Seventeen across is wrong...Youre spelling his name wrong...Whats my name?
 My name doesn't matter.
 Im just an ordinary citizen who relies on the Times crossword for stimulation.
 And Im telling you, that I've met with the man twice, and I've recommended a preemptive Exocet Missile attack against his air force.
 So, I think I know how to...C.J.: Leo!Leo: They hang up on me.
 Every time.